 What Is Digital Marketing?

-Digital marketing is a blanket term that encompasses all forms of marketing done over digital channels.
+Digital marketing is a blanket term that encompasses all forms of marketing activities done over digital channels.
 This includes computers, mobile phones, and other electronic devices.

-The term is most often used to refer to online marketing efforts such as email marketing, content marketing, blogging, search engine optimization (SEO), and social media marketing.
-But most people don’t know that digital marketing also extends to non-internet mediums like SMS, television, and even radio.
+The term is most often used to refer to online marketing efforts such as email marketing, mobile marketing, content marketing, blog post, search engine optimization (SEO), and social media marketing.
+But most marketers don’t know that digital marketing also extends to non-internet mediums like SMS/text messages, television, and even radio.

-Compared to other forms of marketing, digital marketing emphasizes the value of dialogue, whether that’s between the brand and customer or a group of customers.
-And with over 3.6 billion active internet users around the world, it offers businesses a way to connect with more potential consumers than ever before.
+Compared to other forms of marketing, digital marketing channels emphasize the value of dialogue, whether that’s between the brand and customer or a group of customers.
+And with over 3.6 billion active internet users around the world, it offers businesses a great way to connect with more potential consumers than ever before.